ncatanoc/pyeb/README.rst

 of non-deterministic event actions, guard strengthening, simulation, preservation of machine variants, among others.  **pyeb** uses `Z3 Python API
 <https://z3prover.github.io/api/html/namespacez3py.html>`_ to discharge the proof obligations
 automatically.
-It supports large parts of Event-B' syntax such as non-deterministic assignments, **aaa** events, machines, contexts, and machine refinements. **pyeb** is implemented as a library and.
-It is hoested `here <https://pypi.org/project/pyeb/>`_.
+It supports large parts of Event-B' syntax such as non-deterministic assignments, events, machines, contexts, and machine refinements. **pyeb** is implemented as a library and.
+It is hosted `here <https://pypi.org/project/pyeb/>`_.

 As future work, we plan to support code generation for **pyeb** models into Python and Rust programming languages.
 Our future work on code generation will focus on two axes: *(i.)* we plan to